 In accordance with the provisions of Section 8-250, subsection (12), and Section 8-252 of the General Statutes, the Authority is authorized to issue bonds as necessary to provide sufficient funds for carrying out the purposes of the Authority.
 Bonds issued by the Authority have generally been tax-exempt.
 The tax-exempt bonds are not backed by the full faith and credit of the State of Connecticut.
 However, the State, on or before December 1st of each year, must appropriate from the State General Fund whatever amount is certified by the Chairman of the Authority as necessary to restore the Capital Reserve Fund to the required minimum capital reserve.
 The State General Fund has not been asked to fund the Capital Reserve Fund during the audited period.
-As of December 31, 2008, the amount on deposit in the Bond Resolution Capital Reserve Fund was \$907,600,000, which was in excess of the Bond Resolution Capital Reserve Fund minimum requirement of \$273,528,000.
-The amount on deposit in the Indenture Capital Reserve Fund was \$4,808,000, which was in excess of the Indenture Capital Reserve Fund minimum requirement of \$4,018,000.
+As of December 31, 2009, the amount on deposit in the Bond Resolution Capital Reserve Fund was \$904,186,000, which was in excess of the Bond Resolution Capital Reserve Fund minimum requirement of \$287,596,000.
+The amount on deposit in the Indenture Capital Reserve Fund was \$4,663,000, which was in excess of the Indenture Capital Reserve Fund minimum requirement of \$4,004,000.
 For both of these capital reserve funds, the minimum is the amount of debt service due in the following year and the maximum is the greatest amount of debt service due in any succeeding year.
-The Authority generally issues three different types of bonds; Housing Mortgage Finance Program Bonds, Special Needs Housing Mortgage Finance Program Bonds and Housing Draw Down Bonds.
-The table below illustrates the changes in bonds payable for the year ended December 31, 2008.
+The Authority generally issues two types of bonds; the Housing Mortgage Finance Program Bonds and the Special Needs Housing Mortgage Finance Program Bonds.
+During calendar year ended December 31, 2009, the Authority issued two new types of bonds; the Single Family Special Obligation Bonds and the Multifamily Special Obligation Bonds.
+The table below illustrates the changes in bonds payable for the year ended December 31, 2009.